 The best way to get the most from your training is to:

-If you eat well, sleep well and exercise regularly there is no reason you can’t fulfil the goals you set out for yourself.
+If you eat well, sleep well and exercise regularly there is no reason you can’t fulfill the goals you set out for yourself.

 Many day-to-day foods are now fortified with vitamins and minerals, particularly orange juice and cereal but if you feel that you are not eating a balanced diet then it is best to obtain a good multi vitamin but these do not replace a good diet and should only be taken as a supplement.